kellyky/mastermind/README.md

 You should be ready to play!

 ## To Play
 In your terminal, navigate to this directory and run `ruby play_the_game.rb`.
 Proceed as prompted.

 ## Features
 - Choose whether to make the code or break the code
   - If you are the code breaker: the computer sets the code and you do the fun part
   - If you are the code maker: watch the computer fail
+- Inputting a color not in the bank gets added to the bank

 Not quite a feature - you can manually edit `play_the_game.rb` to set the number of guesses to something other than 12.